-DC KinCare Alliance Signs On To Letter Asking the Mayor and DC Council to Increase ERAP Funding
+DC KinCare Alliance Signs On To Letter Asking the Mayor and D.C.
+Council to Increase ERAP Funding

 The letter requests $50 million in emergency funding to the District’s primary eviction prevention tool, the Emergency Rental Assistance Program (ERAP), and to provide deeper oversight of this critical program.